Kennedy826/simple_shell/README.md

-Group project on simple shell.
+Group project on Simple Shell.